UA Study Abroad Expands Options to Include Short-Term Explorations

 “This area has the highest richness in biodiversity of any studied region, but at the same time it is confronted with oil exploration.
 That is really what makes this class interesting: the conflicting interests,” said Dr. Hans-Werner Herrmann, who leads the UA expedition to the Ecuadorian rainforest each winter.

 Hermann, a research associate and adjunct professor in the School of Natural Resources and the Environment, immerses students in nature while navigating wild terrain from dawn to midnight with the help of the native Huaorani tribe.
-The guides provide a remote view of the jungle as students observe abundant wildlife— from macaws to jaguars— with the backdrop of sparsely-populated outposts.
+The guides provide an up-close view of the jungle as students observe abundant wildlife – from macaws to jaguars – with the backdrop of sparsely-populated outposts.

 “The experience in rainforest diversity is extremely important, but at least as important is seeing the people in the area and understanding their lives and challenges,” said Herrmann.
 “It is crucial to see the way others live, their perspectives, and their needs.
 We have to find a way together to protect the rainforest.”

 According to Herrmann, a typical day might involve waking up at six, taking numerous hikes between meals and presentations, and sometimes surveying the rainforest until midnight or later.
 Students might even find themselves fishing for piranha or wading through water with nets to see the diverse aquatic life below.